abus-aikorea/voice-pro/README.md

   - Remove the installer_files folder.
   - Remove ffmepg and CUDA packages installed on Windows (if selected)

-* Voice-Gulliver has **portable** installation as standard.
+* Voice-Pro has **portable** installation as standard.
 To uninstall the program, deleting the installation folder is sufficient.